vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 (<a name="0056-REWA-174" href="#0056-REWA-174">0056-REWA-174</a>)

 ### Invalid combinations

+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should not be distributed since no eligibility criteria are set:
+  - no dispatch metric specified
+  - no markets specified
+  - no staking requirement specified
+  - no position requirement specified
+(<a name="0056-REWA-171" href="#0056-REWA-171">0056-REWA-171</a>)

 - Given a recurring transfer using the eligible entities metric and the below combination of fields, the transfer should be rejected.
   - no dispatch metric specified